 - 17.1.
-Buildings Maintenance Services Contracts for building maintenance services will be authorised by the Pro Vice-Chancellor Operations - 17.2.
-Computers, AVA Equipment & Telecommunications - Budget Holders wishing to purchase microcomputers, printers, and application software must contact the Director of IT Services to ensure the equipment is compatible with the University's systems, and the Budget Holder obtains full benefit from national and locally negotiated purchase agreements.
+Buildings Maintenance Services Contracts for building maintenance services will be authorised by the Executive Director Finance Service and Resources and Director of Estates. - 17.2.
+Computers, AVA Equipment & Telecommunications - Budget Holders wishing to purchase microcomputers, printers, and application software must contact the Chief Information Officer to ensure the equipment is compatible with the University's systems, and the Budget Holder obtains full benefit from national and locally negotiated purchase agreements.

-All core technical equipment including items of audio visual equipment e.g. audio amplification equipment, camcorders, video and overhead projectors, LCD projectors must be purchased through IT Services who can be contacted via their Help Desk on extension 2100 or by e mail to itshelp@hope.ac.uk
+All core technical equipment including items of audio-visual equipment e.g. audio amplification equipment, camcorders, video and overhead projectors, LCD projectors must be purchased through IT Services who can be contacted via their Help Desk on extension 2100 or by email to itshelp@hope.ac.uk

-The IT Services department provides both an "in house" and a third party maintenance scheme to provide support and maintenance for all computers and peripherals which are compliant with the standard technical architecture.
-Enquiries with regard to the above should be directed to the Director of IT Services on ext.
-3747
+The IT Services department provides both an "in house" and third-party maintenance scheme to provide support and maintenance for all computers and peripherals which are compliant with the standard technical architecture.
+Enquiries with regard to the above should be directed to the Chief Information Officer on ext.
+3747.

 - 17.3.
-Catering equipment including Vending Machines - The Head of Catering must be consulted before entering into any new arrangements for catering provisions or services of any kind. - 17.4.
+Catering equipment including Vending Machines - The Head of Commercial Services must be consulted before entering into any new arrangements for catering provisions or services of any kind. - 17.4.
 Disposal of Surplus Equipment - Any disposal of equipment should be arranged in consultation with IT or Estates dependent on the nature of the equipment concerned.
 This will ensure that the University's asset register is amended accordingly.
-All equipment disposals will require authorisation from the Pro-Vice Chancellor for Resource Management and Planning.
+All equipment disposals will require authorisation from the Chief Information Officer or Director of Estates as applicable.